siinghd/FormGo/README.md

 ### `<Form />`

 The `Form` component is where your form fields will live.
+It can optionally accept a `ref` to provide a method to reset the form.

 #### Props